-- Drain the holding tanks (fresh, gray, and waste water tanks).
-NOTE: If you do not have access to a sewage inlet, only drain the fresh and grey holding tanks.
-DO NOT drain the black holding tank onto the ground. - Open the low-point drain valves and drain the water lines of antifreeze.
-Opening a hot and cold faucet will help drain the water lines more effectively. - Close the low-point drain valves and all holding tank drain valves. - Attach a potable water hose to the fresh water fill, and fill the fresh water tank. - 5.
-Turn ON the water pump switch and open the cold water side of all faucets and shower fixtures.
-Shut OFF the faucet and shower fixtures after the water runs clear (no pink residue), and repeat for the hot water side. - 6.
-Flush the toilet until clear water runs into bowl. - 7.
-Empty the holding tanks again. - 8.
-Sanitize the fresh water system. - 9.
-If a potable (drinking) water filter has been installed: drain the water lines, remove the assembly, clean and reinstall using a new potable (drinking) water filter cartridge. - 10.
-When ready to use the water heater, open the bypass valve allow water to enter and fill the water heater tank (the water heater bypass valve must NOT be in the BYPASS position for normal water heater operation).
+- 1. Drain the holding tanks (fresh water and waste water). - 2.
+Attach a potable water hose to the fresh water tank fill and fill the fresh water tank. - Turn ON the water pump and open the cold water side of all faucets and shower fixtures.
+Shut OFF the faucet and shower fixtures after the water runs clear (no pink residue), and repeat for the hot water side. - 4.
+Flush the toilet until clear water runs into bowl. - 5.
+Dump the holding tanks again. - Sanitize the water system, Refer to Sanitizing the Fresh Water System. - 7.
+If a potable (drinking) water filter has been installed:

+- drain the water lines, remove the assembly, clean and reinstall using a new potable (drinking) water filter. - 8.
+When ready to use the water heater, open the bypass valve allow water to enter and fill the water heater tank (remember to shut OFF the water heater bypass valve, if equipped).